 Starting a business is one of the best things you can do to build wealth.
-Figuring out where to start can be a daunting proposition, though.
+But figuring out where to begin can feel overwhelming, especially with legal paperwork, branding, and logistics on your plate from day one.

 24 Steps to Start a Business